rkitover/windows-dev-guide/README.md

 with no command will do the same thing.
 The `return` statement will yield a value and return control to the caller, but any value will be yielded implicitly.

+In essence, everything in PowerShell runs in a pipeline, a section of code runs in a pipeline and yields values to it, if you are running it from your terminal, the terminal takes the output objects from the pipeline and formats them using the formatters assigned to them.

 Here is an illustration: